thyroid health food

 2. Too much thyroid hormone triggered, causing symptoms

-* auto-immune antibody tests offer an early-warning system for thyroid disease and
+* auto-immune antibody tests offer an early-warning system for thyroid disease

-This is why I always test for thyroid antibodies as well as thyroid hormones.
+Hence why I always test for thyroid antibodies as well as thyroid hormones.

 This means testing for TPO and Tg antibodies as well as the doctor’s standard T4 and TSH hormone test.
 I also test for the active T3 hormones and some important thyroid nutrient markers.

-- the basic medical markers of only TSH and T4 are not sufficient, AND
+1. The basic medical markers of only TSH and T4 are not sufficient, AND

-But, pray, how do we reduce auto-immune attacks?
+But how do we reduce auto-immune attacks?
 Well, here are a few ideas.

 This is the least popular, but most crucial foundation.

-This is best avoided for three reasons:
+It is best avoided for three reasons: